GrinonBarrett/Taksidos/Core Rules/8=Spells and Magic/1=Basic Spells (272).md

 **At Higher Tiers**: If cast as second tier or beyond, the alarm can last a number of days equal to the points of success.
 Each tier beyond 1st also increases the area you may have alarmed.
 The total area is a number of square feet equal to the spell's tier squared.

 **Critical Failure**: You seem to have set the alarm just fine.
 The alarm does nothing when disturbed though.

+#### Silver Wind

+**Minimum Tier**: 5

+**Casting Time**: 3 actions

+**Duration**: Concentration plus a number of rounds equal to the spell's tier

+**Effect**: You cause a vortex of sharp winds to swirl about you.
+This is an inverted cone whose base is centered between your feet, with a length of 15 yards  This shape moves with you.
+It kicks up dirt and causes metallic-appearing streaks to swirl around as even light is distorted and the sound is rather loud.
+[Prcp] checks and saves made by those within the area or through the area have disadvantage.
+Non-magical ranged attacks and the ray attacks of wands and staves into the area have disadvantage.
+Anytime the area comes in contact with something, or a creature ends the phase within the area (other than yourself) it is subject to a cutting attack.

+If the spellcheck was a critical success, you may have it originate at a point within a number of yards up to the spell's tier.
+It will not effect you regardless.

+Narural winds cannot penetrate the spell's area.
+If the spellcheck is a critical success, the effects of winds and gasses/vapors of a lower tier which would enter the area are also nullified.

+**At Higher Tiers**: When cast at 6th tier or higher, for each tier beyond minimum, in addition to the benefits noted above- you may increase the length of the area by 3 yards.

+**Critical Failure**: You produce the whirlwind as normal, but it willl affect you as it would any other creature except the attacks gain a bonus against you equal to rhe spell's tier for the purpose of inflicting a critical hit.
+It will last for a number of phases eaual to the points of failure.

 #### Sludgery